Customizing the behavior of cached fields

 function's return value, instead of the field's cached value.

-function provides the field's currently cached value, if one exists.
-You can use this to help determine the function's return value.
+The first parameter is the field's currently cached value (if one exists).
+You can use this to help calculate the value to return.

-The second parameter is an object that provides access to several properties and helper functions, which are explained in the FieldPolicy
+The second parameter is an object that provides access to several properties and helper functions, including any arguments passed to the field.

 API reference.